vorachet/bash-cli-template/README.md

 ###  Implementing helloworld CLI script

-You can learn the framework of **bash-cli-template** with the following script example or go to folder "examples".
+This is the complete source of helloworld.sh.

 File: helloworld.sh
 ```